solo-io/supergloo/cmd/admissionwebhook/README.md

 # Sidecar injector webhook
 This executable implements a `MutationAdmissionWebhook` server that injects pods with AWS App Mesh sidecar proxies.
 The server is called by the Kubernetes API server each time a pod creation event occurs.
-The server determines whether the to-be-created pod need to be patched with the sidecar.
+The server determines whether the to-be-created pod needs to be patched with the sidecar.

 ## Detailed flow
 Following are the steps the server executes when it receives a `AdmissionReview` request for a pod creation.